togglhire/fullstack-homework/README.md

   For each question, the selected option ID or the entered text is submitted.

+- [ ] Validate the submitted answers (question and option IDs are correct, question types match, ...)

 - [ ] Print the answers to stdout in a machine-readable format (JSON, CSV, ...)

   For simplicity we can assume that stdout is written to a log file, which is then later processed.